Scott-Salerno74/BinarySearchTreeTesting/README.md

 ## Opening the project for the first time

-Intellij > File > Open > TestingProjec (If BinarySearchTreeTesting is the root folder in the project explorer, the project probably won't work)
+Intellij > File > Open > TestingProject (If BinarySearchTreeTesting is the root folder in the project explorer, the project probably won't work)

 File > Project Structure
 - In the 'Sources' Tab, make sure that on the right side of  the screen, 'src' and 'Resources' are listed under 'Source Folders'